-Artistically, there aren’t many things that Wimbledon-based actor Ray Fearon hasn’t done.
+Artistically, there are not many things that Wimbledon-based actor Ray Fearon hasn’t done.

-From starring in multi-million dollar films, playing Othello and Macbeth onstage, to becoming a familiar face on TV in Coronation Street and dramas including Silent Witness.
+From starring in multimillion dollar films, playing Othello and Macbeth onstage, to becoming a familiar face on TV in Coronation Street and Silent Witness.

-He’s even been on Strictly (although he said his daughter Rosa made him).
+He has even been on Strictly – although he said his daughter Rosa made him.